ARhero/SpaceX_NLP/README.md

 # SpaceX_NLP
-This project shows the basic concepts of NLP
+This project shows the basic concepts of NLP like detection of stopwords, tokenization, removal of stopwords, etc.